-The Audit Committee of Municipality was established in terms of Section 166 of the Municipal Finance Management Act, Act 56 of 2003.
-The committee comprises of Five (05) members appointed for the period of three (03) years ending 03 January 2022.
-Audit committee members they specialises in various expertise ranging from Internal Audit and risk, Performance management, Legal, Information Technology and Finance.
-Members always complied with schedule of meetings and avail themselves for meetings.
-They performed their duties as stipulated in Section 166 of the MFMA.
-Over and above that they assisted municipality in reviewing quarterly financial and non financial reports, annual report and Annual financial statements.
-Their contribution assisted mununicipality in obtaining improved audit opinion from qualified to unqualified audit opinion for financial year 2020/2021.
+The Audit Committee of the Municipality was established in terms of Section 166 of the Municipal Finance Management Act, Act 56 of 2003.
+The Audit Committee comprised of Five (05) members appointed for the period of three (03) years ending 03 January 2022.
 Audit Committee reported to council on their activities and recommendations as required by the Audit Committee Charter and section 166 of the MFMA.
 For the year under review, Four (4) ordinary and Seven (07) special audit committee meetings were held.